greydevv/django-allbymyself/README.md

 # All By Myself

-*`allbymyself`* provides an abstract singleton base model along with a model admin.
+*`allbymyself`* provides an abstract singleton base model, `SingletonBaseModel`, along with a model admin, `SingletonBaseModelAdmin`.
 Singletons are classes that can only be instantiated once.

 ### Quick Start